-Subrata is National Co-Chair of the firm’s Competition and Foreign Investment Review Group.
+Subrata is national chair of the firm’s Competition and Foreign Investment Review group and national business leader of the firm's Corporate Commercial group.
 He is recognized for providing strategic competition, foreign investment and regulatory advice to global corporations on complex matters of high reputational and commercial significance.

-He focuses his practice on all aspects of Canadian competition/antitrust law, foreign investment law and regulatory litigation, including quasi-criminal and constitutional matters.
-Much of this advice has focused on the data, media and technology sectors, including major global digital platforms.
+Subrata focuses his practice on all aspects of Canadian competition/antitrust law, foreign investment law, regulatory litigation and public policy advice.
+He is particularly focused on the data, media and technology sectors, including major global digital platforms, and has been called a "go-to" lawyer for work in this area (Who's Who Legal, 2020).

 Subrata has consistently been named as one of Canada’s leading competition/antitrust lawyers in the most prominent international and domestic peer review surveys.